 Describe an engineering problem that impacts your local community.
 This could be your school, neighborhood, town, region, or a group you identify with.
 Describe one to three things you might do as an engineer to solve the problem.
 (250 words)

-Before the pandemic, me and my classmates did a social campaign teaching in public schools around Jakarta about the dangers of non-recyclable wastes and ways to mitigate them.
-But during our campaign, we discovered another issue: The lack of educational facilities received by the public schools of Jakarta which concerned us of their inability to provide adequate practical education.
-The absence of laboratories and scientific equipment means that students there are unable to perform experiments necessary for their education.
+Before the pandemic, my classmates and I did a social campaign teaching in public schools around Jakarta about the dangers of non-recyclable wastes.
+But during our campaign, we discovered an unrelated issue: the lack of educational facilities received by the public schools of Jakarta results in the inability to provide adequate practical education.
+The absence of laboratories and scientific equipment means that students are unable to perform experiments necessary for their education.
 After some digging, I found that the major cause for this is cost.

-I then recalled a scene from the movie Iron Man where Tony designs his first iron suit by projecting responsive holograms and interacting with them just like a real object.
+I recalled a scene from the movie Iron Man where Tony designs his first iron suit by projecting responsive holograms and interacting with them just like a real object.
 This scene opened my eyes to the potential of virtual and augmented reality technologies to replace expensive tools.
-I dream to create a software capable of simulating experiments within mixed reality where students can interact with the scientific equipment projected while following instructions from the software.
-Teachers can monitor their student’s work from a separate screen.
+I dream of creating a software capable of simulating experiments within mixed reality where students can interact with the projected scientific equipment while following instructions from the software.
+Teachers can monitor their students’ work from a separate screen.

 Instead of spending funds on expensive equipment and a laboratory, schools can instead prepare VR or AR glasses fitted with the simulation software to conduct the experiments, saving a lot of money.
 By conducting experiments through virtual simulations, this ensures the safety of the students.
 Furthermore, this solution is also safer for the environment since dangerous chemicals do not need to be used, and experiments do not produce harmful byproducts that may pollute the surroundings.

+Hi again!

+This is an interesting story, but it’s a little confusing to me as a reader.
+I don’t see the problem here to be an engineering one, and you don’t either.
+If the main problem is cost, then how will inventing a brand-new, expensive technology help solve it?

+Have a think about whether this is the problem you want to go with for this essay.
+If it is, then think about alternative angles in which engineering can actually help.
+Like in my comment, perhaps it then becomes a challenge of creating cost-effective but sustainable VR/AR, or maybe durable technology so that they don’t break easily (a useful feature for something to be used by students!).